-The spring meeting of the International Monetary Fund was held in Washington from 20th to 23rd April.
+The spring meeting of the International Monetary Fund was held in Washington from 20 to 23 April.
 This event was the reason for an investor conference that I attended in order to get an idea of the status quo of the global economy as well as of risks and opportunities.

 Capital markets experienced significant price fluctuations in 2015.
 While euro government bonds recorded a relatively good performance contrary to expectations, riskier bond segments such as high-yield corporate bonds were disappointing.
 Regionally speaking, stock exchanges recorded a very mixed set of performances.
 Emerging markets such as China and Brazil ended up on the disappointing side, whereas […]

 The most important central bank in the world, i.e. the US Fed, made an announcement yesterday that attracted a large deal of attention from investors.
 The bank withdrew its assurance to remain “patient” before the Fed funds rate would be increased.
 This paved the way for a possible abandonment of the zero interest rate policy, […]

 We have seen European equities outperform their American peers in the year to date, both in local currency and in euro.
 Not even the increase of the US dollar relative to the euro of 8% made a difference to that.
 What is this pro-European optimism based on?
 After all, the US economy has seen a […]